 There are several benefits to enrolling in an accelerated RN-to-BSN degree program.
 Demand for nurses is expected to be high as the U.S. population ages, with an estimated 193,100 new job openings, on average, through 2032.
 The average salary for an RN with a BSN is $77,080, compared to $61,671 for an RN with an associate degree in nursing (ADN).
 Online accelerated programs mean students have more flexibility in when and where they complete their coursework.

-This article will explain what students need to know about online accelerated RN-to-BSN programs, what kind of jobs they can qualify for with a BSN, and how they can choose the online accelerated RN-to-BSN degree program that’s right for them.
+This article explains what students need to know about online accelerated RN-to-BSN programs and what kind of jobs they can qualify for with a BSN.
+Blanca Villagomez, a program coordinator and counselor at UC-Irvine, also offers insight into how students can select the right program.

 What You Can Expect from an Online Accelerated RN-to-BSN Program